seslezak/ibecav.github.io/_posts/2018-03-28-Functionalize.md

 quaint and even antiquated to some but has the advantage of being very methodical and very practical.
-There are lots of places on the web to read about this stuff, I’m simply making the case I hope mine is slow and enough and methodical enough for a beginner.
+There are lots of places on the web to read about this stuff, I’m simply making the case I hope mine is slow enough and methodical enough for a beginner.

 What do we have there in those 12 iterations?
 Well what we have are 3 variables `EDUCATION`, `EARNINGS`, and `AGE` that we want to **“cross”**